meerkat-citronella/meerkat-citronella.github.io/_posts/2020-10-26-welcome-to-jekyll.markdown

     </React.Fragment>,
     popupRoot
   );

-// If you want to start measuring performance in your app, pass a function
-// to log results (for example: reportWebVitals(console.log))
-// or send to an analytics endpoint.
-Learn more: https://bit.ly/CRA-vitals
 ```

 How is this working?
 Well, when we build the React app, all these files are going to be in the `build` directory.
 In `popup.html`, we are loading up `main.js` via a `<script>` tag. `main.js` will run like a normal js file, having access to the DOM of `popup.html`.

-In `index.js`, we have created a way for our React app to render different parts of the app into different html files.
+In `index.js`, we have created a way for our React app to render different parts of the app into different HTML files.
 It will search the DOM for the `popup-root` id, and if it's there, render the `PopupComponent`, and if it's not, render the content script for the sticky notes.

 ## Testing your extension

-Now that we've finished building our extension, let's try it out.
+Now that we've finished building our extension let's try it out.

 First, navigate to `chrome://extensions` in the URL bar.
 Next, enable `Developer Mode` in the top right corner.
 And lastly, click `Load Unpacked` and upload your `build` folder.
 That's it!